gabeklein/entangled-io/README.md

 ### TL;DR

 - Call remote business logic directly from the client
-- Skip explicitly writing REST handlers for your server
+- Skip explicitly writing REST handlers for your service
 - Access resources as functions, not requests
-- No need to pack or unpack complex data
+- No need to pack or unpack complex data sets
   > Arguments and returned data are serialized and reassembed for you on both sides, so deeply nested objects and arrays are always safe and easy to send and recieve. <br/>
 - Special objects don't need to be stringified
   > Handing off `Date` for instance has always been tedius, but here it's automatic. <br/>